Pre-conference Courses

 Faculty includes: Dr Anneke Damen, Prof Karel Moons from UMC Utrecht

 Either course can be selected during conference registration and are only open to those registering for the conference.
-Please note that only one course should be selected as they will run in parallel.
+Please note that only one course should be selected as the two options will run in parallel.
 Limited places available.

 For more information, please contact the MEMTAB Event Management Team on academic.conferences@contacts.bham.ac.uk.